-The majority of gullies in the lower PBW are found in the Bradley Creek sub-watershed, and the highest densities (linear foot per acre) exist within the adjacent unnamed subwatersheds (referred to in this report as Tributary 1 and Tributary 2).
-Characterization of gullies was done for Lower Butano (1,940 acres) and Tributary 1 (342 acres) for the period between 1928 and 2016.
+The majority of gullies in the lower PBW are found the Bradley Creek subwatershed, and the highest densities (linear foot per acre) exist within the adjacent unnamed subwatersheds (referred to in this report as Tributary 1 and Tributary 2).
+Characterization of gullies was done for Lower Butano (1,940 acres) and Tributary 1 (342 acres).
+Initially (in 2017) for the period between 1928 and 2016, and for this update (2021) through 2018.

-The analysis showed that gully expansion, activity and sediment production appear to have peaked between 1982 and 2005.
-Active gullying has decreased by 15-20% since 2005.
+The initial analysis showed that gully expansion, activity and sediment production peaked between 1982 and 2005, and that active gullying decreased by 15-20% from 2005 to 2016.
 Comparatively few new gully segments were observed in 2016, with the majority of new gully length resulting from headwall expansion of existing gullies or the formation of flutes (vertical grooves) in gully sidewalls.
-This suggests that areas in the lower PBW that are likely to develop gully erosion due to site characteristics or past land uses, already experience gullying, and that many of the gullies in these areas may be beginning to stabilize.
+This suggested that areas in the lower PBW that are likely to develop gully erosion due to site characteristics or past land uses, had already experienced gullying, and that many of the gullies in these areas were beginning to stabilize.

 However, relatively low storm activity from 2012 to 2016 may have allowed for this gully stabilization to progress, and an uptick in storm activity could reactivate stabilized gullies and/or create new ones.
-The heavy precipitation winter of 2016/2017 could not be captured in this analysis, but informal field observations suggest expansion of existing gullies and formation of new ones in areas where gullying previously occurred.
-Given the episodic nature of gully erosion and these observations, this study will be amended with analysis of gullies in the 2017 aerial photos.
+The heavy precipitation winter of 2016-2017 could not be captured in the initial (2017) analysis, but informal field observations suggest expansion of existing gullies and formation of new ones in areas where gullying previously occurred.
+Given the episodic nature of gully erosion and these observations, the study was updated with analysis (post-2016-2017 winter) of gullies in 2018 aerial photos.
+Recognizing the limitations of the updated analysis, the overall conclusion is that the trend towards gully stabilization continued despite the heavy precipitation of the 2016-2017 winter.